 Proposals

-Downing Renewable Developments are currently in the first stage of consultation for Kingsway Solar Farm.
-Our consultation is open from 31 October 2024, and will run for six weeks, closing at 11:59pm on 12 December 2024.
+Downing Renewable Developments ran its first stage of consultation on Kingsway Solar Farm from 31 October 2024 and 12 December 2024.
+The consultation period is now closed.

 Introduction